Zanzibar The Spice Island

 This house was once placed by the Sultan Seyyid Majid for use by the European explorer David Livingstone, while in preparation for his expedition to the mainland in 1866.

-Zanzibar was the hub of the slave trade in East Africa, until 1873 when it was abolished.
+Zanzibar The Spice Island was the hub of the slave trade in East Africa, until 1873 when it was abolished.
 On this site now stands a church.

-This small island used to be known as prison island, where slaves used to be kept pending transportation to other markets.
+This small island used to be known as a prison island, where slaves used to be kept pending transportation to other markets.
 Remains of underground slave chambers can still be seen.
-One of the main attractions today are the giant tortoise.
+One of the main attractions today is the giant tortoise.

 This tour enables one to see, taste and smell various spices and fruit that are cultivated on the Island.